 If Teagan can just keep herself wrapped up tight for one more weekend, she can claim the scholarship and go off to college out and proud.
-If she’s caught, she could lose everything she’s worked for.
+And if she’s caught, she could lose everything she’s worked for.
 If her rival, Miss North Carolina, has anything to do with it, that’s exactly how it’ll go down.

 When Teagan and Kay bump into one another the first night, sparks fly.
 Their connection is intense—as is their shared enemy.
 If they’re spotted, the safe space of the con will be shattered, and all their secrets will follow them home.
 The risks are great… but could the reward of embracing their true selves be worth it?

 My Review: The One True Me and You

 When you think of beauty pageant you may be having that cringe worthy, no thank you, I don’t support the objectification of girls and women.
 And I get where your train of thought is going.
 Though, in The One True Me and You, England’s version of beauty pageants is a much more tamed and more inclusive one than what we’ve seen in the past.

 Yes, there is still that one girl (North Carolina) that you want thrown out of the competition the moment her mouth opens, but England gives a new image for the competition itself.
 And having Teagan in the lead role, makes the reader step back and look at this from a new and refreshing lens.

 One that makes it more about the overall person not their body.

 And England does not sugar coat beauty pageants.
 Readers will still be very much aware there is still a lot of progress to be made regarding inclusivity, diversity, body positivity, among other things.
 But I like how England makes it a point that this is something girls can enjoy.

 Likewise, we see the beauty of the fanfic community.